-However, the country continues to battle its third and worst wave of infections, which emerged from outbreak clusters in several Bangkok nightclubs in early April.
+However, the country is now coming out of its third and worst wave of infections, which emerged from outbreak clusters in several Bangkok nightclubs in early April.

 A nationwide vaccine program officially kicked off on June 7.
-Thailand aims to vaccinate 70% of the population by the end of the year.
+Thailand aims to vaccinate 70% of the population by the end of 2021.

 What can visitors expect?

-Entertainment venues -- including bars and nightclubs -- throughout most of the country have been ordered to close.
-Restaurants in Bangkok and several surrounding provinces are open for takeout only.
+Entertainment venues -- including bars and nightclubs -- throughout most of the country remain closed.

 Masks are worn at all times in public, both indoors and out, while temperature checks are the norm.
 Those who do not wear masks face fines.